iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 $$

 **Remarks**:
-This is not a definition, but rather a way we can compute the conditional probability for some specific type of events.
+This is not a definition, but rather a way we can compute the conditional probability for some specific events.

 **Terminology**:
-A posterior probability refers to $\mathbb P(A|B)$, and the prior probaility of that posterior is $P(B)$.
+A posterior probability refers to $\mathbb P(A|B)$, and the prior probability of that posterior is $P(B)$.

 ---
 ### **Disjoint Sums of Conditional Probability**